teambit/docs/docs/aspects/aspects-overview.md

 ---
-id: bit-aspects
+id: aspects-overview
-title: Bit Aspects
+title: Aspects Overview
 ---

 Aspects are the building blocks of Bit.

 Bit is built with Bit, meaning each aspect of the end product is a component doing a task. these are both backend, middleware and frontend. examples for such tasks: